xyapple/JS-Dev-Starter-Kit/README.md

 * Webpack!!
   a).
 Setup the .webpack.config.dev.js file in the root b).
-Configure webpack with express(web server) in the srcServer.js
+Configure webpack with express(web server) in the srcServer.js c). create a index.js file in the src folder to test the webpack d). update the index.html to include the index.js

 Reference: